ESMValGroup/ESMValCore/doc/contributing.rst

 Review the results, and if anything needs changing, change it on GitHub and re-run the script until the changelog looks acceptable.
 Copy the result to the file ``doc/changelog.rst``.
+Additionally, list any backward incompatible changes that the release may include.
+The :ref:`backward compatibility policy
+<esmvaltool:backward_compatibility>`
+lists the information that should be provided by the developer of any backward incompatible change for inclusion in the release notes.
 Make a pull request and get it merged into ``main`` and cherry pick it into the release branch.